FrankWorldview/blockchain/React.md

 }
 ```

-👉 When React runs this function, it returns UI, which React uses to update the screen.
+👉 When React runs this function, it returns JSX, which React uses to update the screen.

 ---